bob-carpenter/bob-carpenter.github.io/_pages/software.md

 I wrote the prototype version and the first manual, then Gerald Penn took it over, extended it, and maintained it.

+## Older projects

+My first memory of open-source software was sharing Prolog parsers for Lambek-style categrorial grammars.
+I once distributed a Prolog-backed CGI gateway along with a parser for my second book that converted input to LaTeX output and rendered it;  someone in the Netherlands maintained it long after I'd left the field.